Duties on raw materials being reduced: PM’s adviser

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister’s Adviser on Commerce Abdul Razak Dawood on Tuesday unveiled the government’s plan to present a mini budget soon in which they intend to reduce duties on raw materials in order to give boost to the country’s exports.
+ISLAMABAD: Prime Minister’s Adviser on Commerce Abdul Razak Dawood on Tuesday unveiled government’s plan to present a mini budget soon in which they intended to reduce duties on raw materials in order to give boost to country’s exports.

-The adviser to PM on commerce confirmed that the government was coming up with a mini budget as he was not satisfied with the performance of exports, which was improving in the current fiscal year.
+The adviser to PM on commerce confirmed that the government was coming up with a mini budget as he was not satisfied with the performance of exports but it was improving in the current fiscal year.

 Zulfi Bukhari said that British Airways used to suspend its operations in those countries where the law and order situation had deteriorated but now they resumed their operation and credit for this success went to PM Imran Khan.
 There are hopes that now UK’s cricket team will also visit Pakistan for playing cricket.
 Zulfi Bukhari said that the government did not take any decision to privatise Civil Aviation Authority (CAA).

-ISLAMABAD: Prime Minister’s Adviser on Commerce Abdul Razak Dawood on Tuesday unveiled the government’s plan to present a mini budget soon in which they intend to reduce duties on raw materials in order to give boost to the country’s exports.
+ISLAMABAD: Prime Minister’s Adviser on Commerce Abdul Razak Dawood on Tuesday unveiled government’s plan to present a mini budget soon in which they intended to reduce duties on raw materials in order to give boost to country’s exports.

-The adviser to PM on commerce confirmed that the government was coming up with a mini budget as he was not satisfied with the performance of exports, which was improving in the current fiscal year.
+The adviser to PM on commerce confirmed that the government was coming up with a mini budget as he was not satisfied with the performance of exports but it was improving in the current fiscal year.

 Zulfi Bukhari said that British Airways used to suspend its operations in those countries where the law and order situation had deteriorated but now they resumed their operation and credit for this success went to PM Imran Khan.
 There are hopes that now UK’s cricket team will also visit Pakistan for playing cricket.
 Zulfi Bukhari said that the government did not take any decision to privatise Civil Aviation Authority (CAA).